Scarcity and Lack of Access to Safe Water

 According to the International Water Management Institute, 1.2 billion people don’t have access to clean supplies, and by 2025 the World Wildlife Federation estimates the shortage will be felt by 66% of people.
-Compounding the problem are increases in demand from ever growing populations and newly industrialised countries.
+Compounding the problem are increases in demand from ever growing populations and newly industrialized countries.

 Which Factors Have Caused this Shortage?

-As rivers, lakes and streams dry up, the resources which local people rely on are classed as stressed.
+As rivers, lakes, and streams dry up, the resources which local people rely on are classed as stressed.
 Even underground aquifers can become dry or toxic and wetland areas have halved.
 Climate change too has had an impact on streams and rivers all over the world, creating areas of persistent flooding in some regions and drought in others.
 Agriculture is a major contributor, as it guzzles through more fluid than any other sector and inefficient practices mean that waste is another issue that needs addressing.

 By producing high levels of carbon dioxide and other harmful gases, we are warming the earth’s atmosphere and altering global weather patterns.
 Higher temperatures mean more moisture is drawn into the atmosphere in particularly wet regions, and heavier rains will fall there.
 As a result, some areas will become more prone to floods and others which are already dry will suffer continued cycles of drought.
 As the world warms up glaciers will begin to melt, delivering an increased flow to downstream areas.
 As it reaches the sea this frozen polar ice will melt into the salty sea water.
 Together, these factors will contribute to lower supplies, leaving wildlife, farming communities and energy companies with less.

-There are numerous rivers, streams, lakes and oceans affected by the continuing spread of pollution.
+There are numerous rivers, streams, lakes, and oceans affected by the continuing spread of pollution.
 Whether it’s human waste, industrial chemicals or fertilizers, these toxins drip down into deep aquifers and have an instantly damaging effect.
 The supply can be contaminated through contact with bacteria or corrosive chemicals, and once the process begins it can develop insidiously over a number of years.
-This means that surrounding eco-systems and local communities can be exposed to toxins without ever realising.
+This means that surrounding eco-systems and local communities can be exposed to toxins without ever realizing.

 Intensive farming has made agriculture an industry which needs the lion’s share of freshwater.
 As much as 70% of available global supplies are used to grow crops, but of that, around 60% is written off as waste.
-This is due to leaks in ageing equipment, crops which are unsuitable for the ground and need high levels of fluid to survive, and inept techniques.
-A combination of these inefficient practices acts to dry out the resources that people have traditionally relied on, like rivers, aquifers and lakes.
+This is due to leaks in aging equipment, crops which are unsuitable for the ground and need high levels of fluid to survive, and inept techniques.
+A combination of these inefficient practices acts to dry out the resources that people have traditionally relied on, like rivers, aquifers, and lakes.

 A Growing Population

 Over the past half-century, the number of people on the planet has doubled, and this population explosion has had a considerable impact on the environment.
-Growth has come with increased industrialisation and land development, together these factors have altered aquatic systems and reduced biodiversity.
+Growth has come with increased industrialization and land development, together these factors have altered aquatic systems and reduced biodiversity.
 41% of people live near ecosystems which are under stress, and resources are being used faster than they can ever be replenished naturally.